tombeesley/PSYC121_2022-23/03-Week_3_PSYC121.Rmd

 F)  Use RStudio to figure out the overall mean salary estimate and the standard deviation.
 Calculate by hand what salary estimate would have a z score of z=-1.5?

-### Task 4 - Final challenge - visuallisation
+### Task 4 - Final challenge: visualisation

 Can you find a way to visualise the screentime usage data that you have been working with above?
 The script provides two ways to consider doing this - boxplots (which we have looked at in script commands already) and ggplot, which we have spent less time with but is an extremely powerful engine for creating plots.
 We've provided the start of the code in each case, leaving you to work out the specifics.
 Remember to annotate your creations!

 ### Now you're finished ...

-Remember to complete your notes in the script, save the script file, and end the session.
+Remember to complete your notes in the script, save the script file, and end the server session.